gottfried-github/thought-store/readme.md

 # Details
 ## Depth-first traversal
-1. Determine the depths of the nodes in a tree.
-E.g, [#L179](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L179)
+1. Determine the depths of the nodes in a tree. [#L179](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L179)
 2. At each level, visit the deepest nodes until terminal nodes are reached.
 E.g., [#L63](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L63), [#L87](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L87)
 3. Then, backtrack, saving the nodes along the way.
 E.g., [#L31](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L31)
-4. Determine the depths of the nodes in the tree, not taking into account the already saved nodes.
+4. Determine the depths of the nodes in the tree, not taking into account the already traversed nodes.
 E.g., [#L53](https://github.com/gottfried-github/thought-store/blob/d2e0cbdee84e9be320f135d9b1fd7a31c666a28d/src/crud-tree-lib.js#L53)

 Repeat until the depths of the top nodes are zero.